RakhithJK/OfficeDev-teams-toolkit-wiki/Connect-to-existing-APIs.md

         ]
     }
    ```
 2. Start local debug or provision an cloud environment for your project.
-This will create an AAD Application Registration your Teams application.
+This will create an Microsoft Entra Application Registration your Teams application.
 3. Open `.fx/states/state.{env}.json` and note the value of `clientId` under `fx-resource-aad-app-for-teams` property.
 This is your Teams application client id.
 4. Follow this [document](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent#grant-admin-consent-in-app-registrations) to gain admin consent for the required application permission.
 You will need your application client id.

 #### When using Access Control Lists (ACsL)
 1. Start local debug or provision an cloud environment for your project.
-This will create an AAD Application Registration your Teams application.
+This will create an Microsoft Entra Application Registration your Teams application.
 2. Open `.fx/states/state.{env}.json` and note the value of `clientId` under `fx-resource-aad-app-for-teams` property.
 3. Provide the client id to your API provider to configure ACLs on the API service.